jonathancraddock/Cachet-Config/README.md

 #### PHP

 There is a variety of conflicting advice around PHP versions.
-I tried 7.2 and it appears to work.
+I tried 7.2, as per this guide, and it appears to work ok.

 ```bash
 sudo apt-get install software-properties-common